 Where: 50 miles north of Lanzarote and all water in-between

-He never said “Is this a Manx”, ” Look at this funny Manx”- etc. etc. On clocking the bird- Manx Shearwater never even entered the thought process.
+Why: “get on….this…. small shearwater“, is what he said.
+He never said “Is this a Manx”, ” Look at this funny Manx”- etc. etc. Marc Hughes that is.
+On clocking the bird- Manx Shearwater never even entered the thought process.
 Once again sharp-eyed Dani called it large: BAROLO!
 Unfamiliar blunt whirring wings/ rapidly flapping (much more so than Manx), whole different jizz, and then as it turned that open ‘white face’.
 Amazingly Johannes got some photos of the bird as we sped along and the bird twisted and turned.
 Very cool.
-The first Barolo Shearwater on the Lanzarote Pelagics- a species in series decline with Canaries population on verge of extinction.
+The first Barolo Shearwater on the Lanzarote Pelagics- a species in serious decline with Canaries population on verge of extinction.

 Marc Hughes sat next to me on our wee yacht, knifing through blue sub-tropical seas, shares the moment (sorry ’bout the wind noise):